A shiny new policy, CareShield Life, has suddenly dropped into your hands.

 The monthly payout starts from $600/month in 2020.
 It increases approximately at a rate of 2% per year (not guaranteed) until the age of 67, or when you’ve made an eligible claim, whichever is earlier.

-This is great as it can account for the typical increasing cost of living.
+This is great as it can account for the increasing cost of living which is a normal occurrence.

 4) Pre-Existing Conditions Will Be Covered